 People can carry pests, diseases, weeds and contaminants onto your property without even realising.

 As a visitor or worker on a farm, or in a processing, packing or other facility, you need to take steps to limit the risk that you may carry new pests and diseases into that environment.

 A producer or facility may ask you to:

-A property owner has the right to refuse entry to their property if you do not follow their instructions.
+A property owner has the right to refuse entry to their property if you do not follow their instructions after it has been explained.

-If you run or are visiting a farm-stay property, you should be especially vigilant in checking for new pests, diseases, weeds and contaminants before you enter the property.
+If you run or are visiting a farm-stay property or a business with a tourism component, you should be especially vigilant in checking for new pests, diseases, weeds and contaminants before you enter the property.
 The property owner may also send you instructions before you arrive, detailing the steps you will need to take when visiting their property.

 It is important to realise that if you introduce a pest or disease to one property, you are creating a biosecurity risk to surrounding properties.